Angel0uss/Binder_Enhanced/README.md

 # Binder Enhanced

 A keybinding and loadout manager for World of Warcraft (WotLK 3.3.5a).
+Perfect especially for players who use more than two specializations or play the same class across multiple accounts, allowing them to switch talents/toon without having to reconfigure their UI every time. save once and let the auto apply trigger for you

 Save a full setup — keybinds, action bars, gear, and macros — as a named **Set**, organize Sets under **Profiles**, and re-apply or share them whenever you need to.